emitanaka/edibble/tests/testthat/_snaps/classics.md

       * crd with the arguments t, n, r, and seed for a Completely Randomised Design.
       * factorial with the arguments trt, r, design, and seed for a Factorial Design.
+      * lsd with the arguments t and seed for a Latin Square Design.
       * rcbd with the arguments t, r, and seed for a Randomised Complete Block Design.
       * split with the arguments t1, t2, r, and seed for a Split-Plot Design or a